-The story is not the same for countries placed on the FATF’s grey list, as they constantly become part of the headlines.
-When the global watchdog places a country on the grey list, it means that the country needs to work on its strategies to combat money laundering.
-When the FATF sees that a country placed on the grey list is making significant progress, it doesn’t impose sanctions and even removes them from the list in case all conditions are met.
+The story is not the same for countries placed on the FATF’s gray list, as they constantly become part of the headlines.
+When the global watchdog places a country on the gray list, it means that the country needs to work on its strategies to combat money laundering.
+When the FATF sees that a country placed on the gray list is making significant progress, it doesn’t impose sanctions and even removes them from the list in case all conditions are met.

 Regulated Financial Institutions

 Local banks and other regulated financial institutions in countries under increased monitoring are obliged to comply with international AML/CFT standards.
 They are required to detect the risks of money laundering through a risk-based approach and report suspicious activities to the relevant authorities.
 Customer due diligence is a mandatory process in which businesses need to verify the identities of their customers and perform AML screening to identify suspicious trends in transactions.
 In case of high-risk jurisdictions, or dealing with businesses based in gray-listed countries, businesses need to implement Enhanced Due Diligence procedures.
 EDD allows financial firms to determine the risks coming from external entities such as third-parties and politically exposed persons